-This program is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) as part of an award totaling \$5,000,000 with 10 percent financed with non-governmental sources.
-The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement, by HRSA, HHS, or the U.S. Government.
-For more information, please visit HRSA, gov.
+This program is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) as part of an award totaling \$1,566,000 with 0% financed with non-governmental sources.
+The contents of this document are those of the author(s) and do not necessarily represent the official views of, nor an endorsement.
+For more information, please visit HRSA.gov.